Amsterdam Travel Blog: Table of Contents

 Just like in most of Europe, tipping isn’t expected, however a 7% to 10% tip, or simply rounding up the bill and leave change, is a nice gesture.
 That’s true for restaurants, hairdressers and taxis.

-Things To Do In Amsterdam: Common Scams & What To Avoid
+Amsterdam Travel Blog: Common Scams & What To Avoid

 In the Red Light District, there is a block of successive tiny back alleys with prostitutes and headshops everywhere.
 One of these streets is called Trompettersteeg, which is the narrowest street in the city.
 I have seen criminal gangs operate on such streets.
 My personal experience has been the following: a group of very large men creates traffic in the narrow street, keeping people from passing through; another group of men who are the partners of the first group come from behind and keep the people trapped; the trapped people are then forced to pass in one direction, between two large men, who take whatever is in the back pockets of the unfortunate passers-by.